maliksmcculler/vanilla-javascript-calculator/README.md

 ## Demo

-For a live demo, check it out [Calculator](vanillajscalc.netlify.app)
+For a live demo, check it out [Vanilla Calculator](https://vanillajscalc.netlify.app/)

 ## Usage